Folders and Deletion

 API method: /class-xxxx/newFolder

-Creates a new folder in the data container using the given route.
+Creates a new folder in the data container using the given path.

 Inputs